PamplemousseMR/SightNitizer/README.md

 Start the sofware : `SightProperties.exe <path>`.

 ```
-- path : path to the bundle to check.
+- path : path to the bundle/library/app to check.
 ```

 ## Authors